What is Counseling?

 How much do I owe for my copay, coinsurance, deductible?

 Each plan is different regarding the benefit level for Mental Health services.
-You can contact your insurance company regarding your benefits prior to coming in, or we will check them during your initial visit.
+You should contact your insurance company regarding your benefits prior to coming in for your initial visit to verify coverage.
 A contact number for Customer Service should be listed on your Insurance Card.
+Claims/Fees that are denied by insurance due to no benefit coverage become the financial responsibility of the client.

 How do I make an appointment?

 Please call us at (319) 277-4383.
 We have a 24/7 answering service available to take your call and we will respond to your message as soon as possible.
-Routine appointments are usually available within 1-3 business days.
+You may also contact us through the website on the “contact us” page.

 What if I or someone I know is in an emergency situation?